It’s been years since the last theatrical Batman spoof movie came

 especially love that they made fun of his silly costume.
 It was just really satisfying

 to see them come together both as crime fighters, and as father and son.
-Honestly,
+I also

 loved that Alfred took on the role of Mr. 60’s Batman.
 That was both a

 brilliant call back, and just a great excuse to get Alfred in on the action.
-Now
+This time around Batgirl is thankfully old-enough to have a

 romantic relationship with Batman.
 Honestly, I never understood why other shows